Commanvil/charon77.github.io/md/developer-tools/markdown.md

 our website.
 ```

+See how different it is between the two?
+The former (HTML) contains lots
+of so-called "HTML Tags" decorating the whole document.
+While easier
+for computers to read, we struggle to understand what the document is
+about.

+The latter (Markdown) looks much simpler and easier to read.
+There's no
+doubt even first-timers would have no difficulties understanding
+what the document is about.

 Commonly used Markdown
 ----------------------
+Here are some of the basic Markdown example to get started.

+Unlike HTML, there are no 'basic structure' in Markdown.
+You can just
+write as if you're writing in any word processors such as Notepad, and
+you are already writing in Markdown.
+There are some features described
+below, describing how certain texts should be displayed.

 This section is based on [this][1] and [this(pdf)][2], which are really useful
 for starters learning how to use Markdown for the first time.

-Other exhaustive Markdown resources are also available, ranging from
-different flavors of Markdown, one of which being gfm (GitHub Flavored Markdown), etc.

-Here are some of the basic Markdown example to get started.

 ### Paragraphs
-A paragraph in Markdown are just text that spans multiple lines, separated by blank lines.
+A paragraph in Markdown is just some lines of text.
+A blank line
-This is useful, as paragraphs tend to be lengthy, and writing a single paragraphs
-on a single line would be confusing, especially in times when word-wrapping wasn't a thing.

-A new paragraph is inserted when you insert a blank line, followed by more text.
+separates paragraphs.

 To illustrate, let's take a look on these examples.

 ```